Travel comes with risks at the best of times. Travelling during a pandemic adds an unsettling new dimension.

 Our first flight was a one-hour hop to Toronto.
 Passengers were boarded in stages by zones.
 There were so few passengers there was no reason to line up until our zone was announced.
 In addition to checking boarding passes and ID (requiring passengers to briefly remove their masks,) airline staff checked each passenger’s temperature with a non-contact device.

 We were relieved to find the third seat next to us remained empty.
-And we were surprised to find that most of the plane’s seats were empty—the aircraft was barely 25% full.
+And we were surprised to find that most of the plane’s seats were empty—the aircraft was barely a quarter full.
 As with other flights on this trip, most passengers seemed to be in the 30-to-60 age range and travelling solo.
 There were almost no seniors, and very few families.

 The Toronto airport, where we were laid over for almost four hours, seemed even more empty than Montreal.
 By late morning there were still very few people around, and most of the shops and restaurants were closed.
 The departure board for Toronto’s Terminal 3 showed only 32 departures scheduled between 9am and midnight.

 With so few people in the airport, we easily maintained a physical distance of many metres.
 We removed our masks to eat our packed lunch, since there would be no food available on the flight.
 Another coffee meant we could keep our masks off a bit longer, a strategy we noticed many others employed.